 - The Powerpuff Girls would end with The Narrator saying, "So Once Again, the Day Is Saved, thanks to The Powerpuff Girls!", or some variant thereof.

-- The Stinger on Muppet Babies always had Animal say "Go bye-bye!"
+- The Stinger on Muppet Babies always had Animal say "Go bye-bye!" and laughing.

 - Tiny Toon Adventures has several characters end the credits with a line, and who says what gets shifted.